dpstart/obsidian/articles/graphgen.md

 # Challenges in Graph Generation

 Generating graphs is a challenging task.
-Firstly, graphs are inherently discrete,
+Firstly, generating graphs is computationally expensive.
+For a graph of $n$ nodes, there exist $O(n^2)$ possible edges, which means that the number of edges can become huge.
+Moreover, unlike the pixels of an image, the nodes in a graph don't follow a predefined order, meaning that they are *permutation-invariant.* As a consequence, an $n$-nodes graoh can be represented in $n!$ different ways, which makes it veeeery hard to capture graph distributions.

+Moreover , graphs are inherently *discrete* structures, where discrete decisions need to be made, for example, when chosing whether to add a new edge between two nodes.

 GraphRNN
 ========